CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Results

 \section{Results}

 For each noise model and/or systematic case investigated, we generate and analyse 25 realisations.
-This results in four sets of 25 recovered $E-$ and $B-$ mode power spectrum estimates, corresponding to our four demodulation pipelines (undifferenced TDD, differenced TDD, undifferenced FDD, differenced FDD).
+This results in four sets of 25 recovered $E$- and $B$-mode power spectrum estimates, corresponding to our four demodulation pipelines (undifferenced TDD, differenced TDD, undifferenced FDD, differenced FDD).
 In each case, we take the average of the 25 recovered power spectra, with error bars estimated as the standard deviation of the 25 runs.
+The data is binned with bin widths of $\Delta\ell = 10$, and plotted at the central value of the bin.

-In order to quantify the success of the demodulation pipelines, we compare the recovered $B-$mode pseudo-$C_\ell$ power spectrum to the mean pseudo-power spectra measured from 25 ``pure'' signal-only map-based simulations (i.e. where no TOD generation or demodulation procedure has been applied).
-These ``pure'' simulations consisted simply of the generation of $T$, $Q$ and $U$ maps with the \texttt{HEALPIX} \emph{synfast} facility, from which the pseudo-power spectra were then directly measured with \emph{anafast} (adopting the same mask as was used for the analysis of the full TOD simulations).
+In order to quantify the success of the demodulation pipelines, we compare the recovered $B$-mode pseudo-$C_\ell$ to the mean pseudo-power spectra measured from 25 signal-only map-based simulations (i.e. where no TOD generation or demodulation procedure has been applied).
+We refer to these simulations hereafter as "simple simulations".
+These simple simulations consisted simply of the generation of $T$, $Q$ and $U$ maps with the \texttt{HEALPIX} \texttt{SYNFAST} facility, from which the pseudo-power spectra were then directly measured with \texttt{ANAFAST} (adopting the same mask as was used for the analysis of the full TOD simulations).

-As a preliminary check that the pseudo-power spectra extraction is behaving as expected, we can compare the mean spectrum recovered from our pure simulations with the predicted theoretical signal, taking into account the effect of the sky mask.
+As a preliminary check that the pseudo-power spectra extraction is behaving as expected, we can compare the mean spectrum recovered from our simple simulations with the predicted theoretical signal, taking into account the effect of the sky mask.
 This predicted signal is calculated as

 where $M^{EE \rightarrow BB}_{\ell\ell'}$ and $M^{BB \rightarrow BB}_{\ell\ell'}$ are the relevant parts of the pseudo-$C_\ell$ coupling matrix, which is, in turn, calculable from the mask \citep{pseudo_Cl}.